Urmilla Kanetkar: Breakthrough and acclaim (2011–2017)

-Kothare received widespread acclaim for her performance in Samruoddhi Porey's drama film Mala Aai Vhhaychy!, in which she played a surrogate mother from the Vidarbha region of Maharashtra.
+Kanetkar received widespread acclaim for her performance in Samruoddhi Porey's drama film Mala Aai Vhhaychy!, in which she played a surrogate mother from the Vidarbha region of Maharashtra.
 The film, inspired by a real case encountered by Porey during her time as a practicing lawyer at the Bombay High Court, explored the growing phenomenon of surrogacy in India.
 A critical and commercial success, the film earned praise, Ulhas Shirke of Marathi Movie World wrote, “Kanetkar in the role of Yashoda, who impresses the most with her extraordinary acting skills.
 She had as many as four most difficult scenes, which only an experienced and matured actress would have done; but young Urmila performs with authority.”
 For her performance, she won the Zee Chitra Gaurav Puraskar for Best Actress and received a nomination for Maharashtracha Favourite Kon in the Favourite Actress category, as well as the film also won the National Film Award for Best Marathi Feature Film.
 In the same year, she was seen opposite Adinath Kothare for the first time in Mahesh Kothare's action drama Dubhang, which was notable for being the first Marathi film to utilize Dolby Digital 7.1 sound technology.
 Though the film received mixed reviews, the lead pairing was well received.
 Blessy Chettiar of DNA wrote, “The chemistry between the lead pair is the only saving grace of Dubhang,” while Namita Nivas of The Indian Express commented, “Urmila is good as the understanding wife who loves her husband immensely and trusts him blindly.”
 Her performance earned her a second nomination for the Zee Chitra Gaurav Puraskar.
 She also had a brief role in Viju Mane’s critically acclaimed drama Khel Mandala, based on a father-daughter relationship.
 Ulhas Shirke of Marathi Movie World mentioned, “Urmila plays the committed TV News channel Journalist very effectively.”